kaltura/nginx-vod-module/README.md

 * `id` - a string that identifies the sequence.
 The id can be retrieved by `$vod_sequence_id`.
 * `language` - a 3-letter (ISO-639-2) language code, this field takes priority over any language specified on the media file (MP4 mdhd atom)
-* `label` - a friendly string that identifies the sequence. if a language is specified, a default label will be automatically derived by it - e.g. if language is `ita`, by default `italiano` will be used as the label.
+* `label` - a friendly string that identifies the sequence.
+If a language is specified, a default label will be automatically derived by it - e.g. if language is `ita`, by default `italiano` will be used as the label.
 * `bitrate` - an object that can be used to set the bitrate for the different media types,